jonatantiosi/coding-practice/README.md

 Contain exercises used for practicing multiple coding languages for university, online courses and/or personal studies.

 ## python-course
+Python 3: From Basic to Advanced
+(*Curso de Python 3 do básico ao avançado*)

 ### section-3
 Fundamentals to programming in Python.